wahibhaq/wahibhaq.github.io/_posts/2017-07-26-introducing-urdu-font-comparator-app.md

 [README page](https://github.com/wahibhaq/urdu-font-comparator-app/blob/master/README.md)

-P.S: I know it's kind of ironic that I wrote this post in English while talking about Urdu but I hope you understand that I want it to be read by my Internatinal friends and followers.
+P.S: I know it's kind of ironic that I wrote this post in English while talking about Urdu but I hope you understand that I also want it to be read by my Internatinal friends and followers.